ppeetteerrs/personal-website/content/post/2020-10/tinkering_with_zephyr_rtos/index.md

 ---
 # 1 Why Zephyr RTOS? {#1_why_zephyr_rtos}

-The short answer is&#8230; I saw this headline :).
-So&#8230; apparently tech giants don't use Arduino :o, that means I have to learn something new!
+The short answer is...
+I saw this headline :).
+So... apparently tech giants don't use Arduino :o, that means I have to learn something new!
 Recently I have been working on RTOS (mainly FreeRTOS using STM32MXCube) in a CubeSat project in school.
 So why not get my hands dirty with a more trendy RTOS over the weekend?<figure class="wp-block-embed-wordpress wp-block-embed is-type-wp-embed is-provider-zephyr-project">

 <div class="wp-block-embed__wrapper">
   <blockquote class="wp-embedded-content" data-secret="ErgCkfoo47">